 My family loves to travel, and it’s all my fault.
 When I was a voracious reader in my much younger days, I dreamed about destinations around the globe and realized those dreams with my very first trip to Hawaii when I was 16.

 That addiction to travel continued and for the next couple of decades, I made my way through Europe more than once, lived in Germany for a few months, worked on an Israeli kibbutz, drove throughout eastern Europe in a heavy-duty diesel Mercedes, and got as far East as Japan and Okinawa

 I didn’t keep all these adventures to myself.
 I shared stories of my adventures with my kids and soon I was hearing about their own plans to travel the world, and as a family, they’ve seen a good portion of the globe.

 So, we love to travel, and with that, we’ve become quite good at packing, traveling, and returning home with a fairly good level of expertise.
 It’s not all foreign travel, either.
 We’ve traveled nearly 20,000 miles traveling around the western USA, roughing it in our 6-person tent.

 Here are just a few tips that have made our travels go smoothly and has helped keep us on a budget:

-- Never pay extra for kids!
+- Never pay extra for kids at hotels!
 Every hotel has a different policy regarding allowing kids to stay free—some as high as 19 years old!
 But some charge for ages 2 and above.
-Avoid the extra charges by checking the kids charge policy first.
+Avoid the extra charges by checking the kids’ charge policy first.

 - Always remember to charge video games, iPads, iPods, cell phones and other electronic games the night before a trip.
 These can keep the kids happy and occupied the entire trip.